 Some side effects might not be immediately apparent.
 For example, issues such as scarring, changes in skin sensitivity, or complications with implants can develop over time.

-Additionally, these effects may not become noticeable until months or even years after the procedure.
-Therefore, it is important to monitor any changes and consult with your healthcare provider if you experience any unexpected symptoms.
+These effects may not become noticeable until months or even years after the procedure.
+So, it’s important to monitor any changes and consult with your healthcare provider if you experience any unexpected symptoms.

 3. Emotional Impact